francoiskroll/ZOLTAR/README.md

 ### 4• Press Go!

-You should see your results appear in ~ 7 min.
+You should see your results gradually appear in a total of ~ 7 min.